sematext/docs/docs/logagent/parser.md

-Title: Parse logs
+title: Parse logs
-Description: log parser, regular expressions, JSON, log formats, web server logs, database logs
+description: Logagent parser detects log formats based on a pattern library and converts it to a JSON object and the default patterns and regular expressions for web server and database logs, such as Elasticsearch, MySql, Nginx, Redis, Apache, Zookeeper, Cassandra, Kafka, Hbase, Solr and more

 ## How does the parser work?